gambonny/author/README.md

 # Author

-Authentication Worker Template — Manage signup, login, OTP, and password reset flows for SPAs.
+Authentication Worker Template — Manage signup, login, OTP, and password reset flows for SPAs using Hono.

 ## 🔐 Authentication
 This Worker uses `JWT`s to manage user sessions.
 Tokens are issued on successful login and stored as `HttpOnly` cookies (`token`, `refresh_token`).